P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 If meter is not initialized it returns GREEN colour by default (see PSA spec).
 For Indirect Meter no table entry means uninitialized meter.
-For DirectMeter a user has to zero pir_period field.
+For DirectMeter a zeroed pir_period field means uninitialized meter.
+When a meter has a zeroed pir_period field, then a meter execute function will return GREEN colour.